 Secrets to Saving on Your Heating Bill this Winter

-Even though we live in south Florida, we do experience winter weather (these past few weeks, for example).
-We might be experiencing warmer weather than the majority of the country right now, but it is still colder than recent winters have been—meaning homeowners are turning on their heating systems, particularly at night as the temperatures drop into the 30s and 40s.
+Even though we live in south Florida, we do experience winter weather.
+We might generally have warmer weather than the majority of the country right now, but it is still colder than recent winters have been—meaning homeowners are turning on their heating systems, particularly at night as the temperatures drop into the 30s and 40s.
 And doing so when you have been simply turning the AC off (instead of switching to Heating Mode) in previous years affects your bottom line.

 Lesser-known Secrets for Saving Money

 Is your thermostat installed on an interior wall always from windows and entryways?
 The thermostat is the mechanism that actually records the temperature of your home and determines when the system should cycle on and off.
 This means that if it’s installed near a window and receiving direct sunlight, it may be recording the temperature as warmer than it actually is.
 Inaccurate readings cause your home to heat and cool improperly—and ultimately lead to a great waste of energy and your hard-earned money.